What is SEO?

 Beyond good clean code, there are places within the code where search engines need help understanding the content.
 Rich text snippets exist for this reason (i.e. user ratings, products, prices, breadcrumbs, etc. can be directly identified by search engines).
 Also, the basic “alt” tags in images tell the search engines directly what the image is.
 Alt text strengthens the message with search engine spiders and improves the accessibility of your website.

 Search engines also consider the speed of the website as a factor for search rankings.
-Search engines strive to give the best results to the searcher, so search engines weigh many of the same factors that a person would consider when narrowing down search results.
+Search engines strive to give the best results to the searcher.
+They weigh many of the same factors that a person would consider when narrowing down search results.
 If a website is slow, a person will leave the site.
 Search engines know this and will give priority to faster websites because that’s what the people want.
-Furthermore, Google openly stated that websites optimized for mobile devices will take priority over those that are not optimized for mobile.
+Furthermore, Google openly stated that websites optimized for mobile devices will take priority over those that are not.

 Organization & Layout